forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode/README.md

 - [SOQL](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode-soql)
   This extension (`salesforcedx-vscode-soql`) enables you to interactively build a SOQL query via a form-based visual editor, view the query as you build, and save the output to a .csv or .json file.
 - [Salesforce Lightning Design System (SLDS) Validator](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforce-vscode-slds)
   This extension (`salesforcedx-vscode-slds`) simplifies working with the Salesforce Lightning Design System (SLDS).
-It provides code completion, syntax highlighting and validation with recommended tokens and utility classes.
+It provides code completion, syntax highlighting, and validation with recommended tokens and utility classes.

 ---